LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 Logtalk provides a solution based on the *structured message printing mechanism* that was introduced by Quintus Prolog, where it was apparently implemented by Dave Bowen (thanks to Richard O'Keefe for the historical bits).
 This mechanism gives the programmer full control of message printing, allowing it to filter, rewrite, or redirect any message.
 Variations of this mechanism can also be found in some Prolog systems including SICStus Prolog, SWI-Prolog, and YAP.
 Based on this mechanism, Logtalk introduces an extension that also allows abstracting asking a user for input.
 Both mechanisms are implemented by the :ref:`logtalk <apis:logtalk/0>` built-in object and described in this section.
-The message printing mechanism is widely used by the Logtalk compiler itself and by the developer tools.
+The message printing mechanism is extensively used by the Logtalk compiler itself and by the developer tools.
+The question asking mechanism is used in the debugger tool.

 .. _printing_messages: